10 Eryx Sand Boa Species

 © Wikimedia Commons User: Benny Trapp – CC BY 3.0

-Eryx jaculus is intermediate in length for the Eryx family, as the largest ever Egyptian individual measured 83.8cm.
-It has a fairly short tail, at an average of 8% of total body length.
-Javelin sand boas have richly detailed patterns rather than a monolithic brown colour.
-One of its recognisable ID signs is a dark line connecting each eye to the corner of its mouth.
-According to a study from Sicily, over 70% of their diet was mammals, but they also eat reptiles and occasionally insects.
+This species has a fairly short tail, at an average of 8% of total body length.
+Javelin boas have richly detailed patterns rather than a monolithic brown colour.
+One of their recognisable ID signs is a dark line connecting each eye to the corner of their mouth.
+According to a study from Sicily, over 70% of their diet consisted mammals, but they also eat reptiles, and occasionally insects.

 10 Saharan sand boa